KQLCafe/kqlcafecommunity/README.md

-# KQL Cafe Community Queries
+# KQL Cafe Community Querries

 This repo contains KQL queries shared by the KQL Cafe community.